dbos-inc/dbos-docs/docs/index.md

 Welcome to DBOS!

-### What is the DBOS SDK?
+### What is DBOS?

-The DBOS SDK is a **Typescript framework built on the database** that helps you develop transactional backend applications.
+DBOS is a transactional serverless platform that helps you develop and deploy database-backed applications.
-DBOS fully embraces the power of your application database, helping you write backend applications that are **reliable by default**.
-It runs your Typescript functions as database transactions, guarantees they run **once and only once** for each request, and orchestrates them into workflows so reliable that if your server restarts, they **resume exactly where they left off.**
+You develop your applications in Typescript and PostgreSQL with our [open-source SDK](https://github.com/dbos-inc/dbos-ts) then deploy them with a push of a button to DBOS Cloud.

-You should build your next backend application with DBOS because:
+You want to build your next database-backed application with DBOS because:

 - **It's simple**.
-Write your business logic using serverless functions.
+Write your business logic using serverless functions and deploy them to the cloud with the push of a button.
 Store all your data in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It's reliable by default**.
-Even if you have to reboot your server, your workflows [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
+If your workflows are interrupted for any reason, they [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
-- **It's made for DBOS Cloud**.
-Starting early 2024, you can deploy any DBOS application to DBOS Cloud, our new cloud platform built on our revolutionary, scalable, and secure [cloud-native operating system](https://dbos.dev).
+- **It makes debugging a joy**.
+With our [time travel debugger](./cloud-tutorials/timetravel-debugging.md), you can "rewind time" and replay any DBOS Cloud trace locally on your computer, exactly as it originally happened.
+Whatever the issue is, we'll help you reproduce it.

 To get started with DBOS today in less than five minutes, check out our [quickstart](./getting-started/quickstart)!

 ### Main Features

-Here are some of DBOS's core features:
+Here are some of the core features of the DBOS Typescript SDK:

 | Feature                                                                       | Description
 | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |